xCKtmdl/LogViewer/README.md

 the alert rule that valid CEF lines containing the words "malware" or "severe"
 \
 add to that entries Alert level.

+I think my application is relatively well-behaved.
+No files are stored.
+They
+\
+are processed in-memory and stored as serialized JSON objects.
+There is a
+\
+friendly Errors page.
+And there is a catch all route for when someone tries
+\
+to access an invalid url for the site.

+There is also a LogViewer.log file in the application's directory where
+\
+captured error information can be found.